hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-coupling.md

 ### Couple Gaia in the Hydrodynamics Steering File

-To programmatically implement the coupling of Gaia with a Telemac2d/Telemac3d simulation, at least five keywords should be defined in addition to the keywords presented in the {ref}`steady2d chapter <telemac2d-steady>`.
+To programmatically implement the coupling of Gaia with a Telemac2d/Telemac3d simulation, a couple of new keywords need to be defined in addition to the keywords explained in the {ref}`steady2d chapter <telemac2d-steady>`.
 The first additional keyword is the baseline for any coupling with Telemac2d or Telemac3d steering file:

 ```fortran
 / steady2d-gaia.cas